StarRocks/starrocks/docs/en/administration/Query_planning.md

 ## Query hint

 Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query.
-Currently, StarRocks supports three types of hints: system variable hint (`SET_VAR`), user-defined variable hint (`SET_USER_VARIABLE`), and join hint.
+Currently, StarRocks supports three types of hints: system variable hint (`SET_VAR`), user-defined variable hint (`SET_USER_VARIABLE`), and Join hint.
 Hints only take effect within a single query.

 ### System variable hint